thenickedwards/portfolio_v1/README.md

 # portfolio
 Welcome to my portfolio!
 First of all thank you for being so thorough as to check out the readme!
-You must be good at your job and thorough to boot.
+You must be good at your job.
 I think we'll work well together!

-This portoflio began as a Week 2 homework assignment in coding bootcamp.
+This portfolio began as a Week 2 homework assignment in coding bootcamp.
 All the images and links were mere placeholders for the awesomeness to come.
 A few weeks later and the site is beginning to take shape as a place to share my work, contact info, and a little about myself.
 There's more work to do and I'm ready for it.

 Here's a look back at the requirements for each assignment.